-Item # Title credits
+Title credits

-RELB 325 Pentateuch 3
+Pentateuch 3

-RELB 328 Survey of the Old Testament 3
+Survey of the Old Testament 3

-RELB 335 Introduction to the New 3
+Introduction to the New 3

 Testament

-RELB 323 Revelation 3
+Revelation 3

+Pentateuch Survey of the Old Testament Introduction to the New Testament

 B.A.
 Theology

 This program is designed to prepare pastors who are able to integrate theological knowledge with pastoral training for excellence in ministry.
 Emphasis is placed on such areas as biblical understanding and personal application, church leadership and administration, evangelism, and pastoral service to the church.